 I’m in an endless cycle of overwhelming feelings…

-I didn’t try hard enough, I did the wrong things with the time I had, I forgot to be present.
-The sinking feeling gets heavier making it hard to relax… even though that’s just what I need.
+I didn’t try hard enough, I did the wrong things with the time I had, and I forgot to be present.
+The sinking feeling gets heavier, making it hard to relax… even though that’s just what I need.

 Do you have nights that end like this?
 Is this your story?

 I know that you struggle to find the wins in your busy day.